<<*Optional*>> Text Blocks

 Two types of optional text blocks are used in Pathagoras.
-Both are easy to create.
-They are denoted by plain-text boundary markers “<<” and “>>” placed around the subject text.
-The introductory word *Optional* or *Options* distinguish one from the other.
+They are both created with, and denoted by, plain-text boundary markers “<<” and “>>” placed around the subject text.
+(Pathagoras provides a 'simplified' version of both of these blocks.
+They are discussed starting at this link.)

 <<*Optional*The widgets you have ordered are not currently in stock.
 We will ship them as soon as possible.
-If we have not shipped within 5 days of this date, you will have the option to cancel the order.>>
+If we have not shipped within 5 days of this date, you will have the option to cancel the order.>> |

 2.“Options” text: This block ‘type’ allows the user to select among several choices.
 Each choice is separated from the others by a simple, plain text slash (“/”).
 At document assembly time, the choice are presented to the user on a selection screen.
 The user selects one or more of the displayed choices.

-<<*Options*As per your request, the widgets will be shipped by Federal Express.
-We will bill you for the extra cost of shipping./As per your request, we will send the widgets by standard ground transport.
+<<*Options*Per your request, the widgets will be shipped by Federal Express.
+We will bill you for the extra cost of shipping./Per your request, we will send the widgets by standard ground transport.
 This may take 3 to 5 additional days./As per your request, we will hold the widgets for pickup by your courier./The widgets you have ordered are not currently in stock.
 We will ship them as soon as possible.
-If we have not shipped within 5 days of this date, you will have the option to cancel the order.>>
+If we have not shipped within 5 days of this date, you will have the option to cancel the order.>> |

 When Pathagoras encounters the optional text block (#1 above), it will highlight the text in the document and ask if you want to keep it (Figure 1).